crytic/slither/README.md

 * Average execution time of less than 1 second per contract

-## Bug and Optimizations Detection
+## Bugs and Optimizations Detection

 Run Slither on a Truffle/Embark/Dapp/Etherlime application:
 ```